 Dating in retirement can be pretty intimidating, especially if you’ve been off of the market for a while.
 If you’re one of the 45% of people over 65 who are divorced, separated, widowed, or single, you may feel as though romance and love are no longer in the cards for you.
-The dating world has changed a lot since you were in your twenties and thirties, and reentering it after a leave of absence can be scary, no matter how great of a catch you know you are.
-If you’re ready to try your hand at love again, but you’re not sure where to start, you’ve landed on the right article.
-Here are some suggestions for building your confidence, meeting exciting new people, and hitting those first dates out of the park.
+The dating world has changed a lot since you were in your twenties and thirties.
+Reentering it after a leave of absence can be scary, no matter how great of a catch you know you are.
+Ready to try your hand at love again but not sure where to start?
+You’ve landed on the right article.
+Here are some suggestions for building your confidence, meeting new people, and hitting those first dates out of the park.

 Reconnect with yourself first

-No matter how much the world changes year after year, one fundamental aspect of dating will remain true: confidence is always attractive.
+Confidence is always attractive.
+No matter how much the world changes year after year, this one fundamental aspect of dating will remain true.
 If you’re not feeling your best, other people and potential romantic partners will pick up on it and wonder why.

-Every person has something unique to offer in a romantic relationship, and until you are aware of the special qualities you would bring to a partnership, you are not likely to find someone who can truly appreciate and compliment those characteristics.
+Every person has something unique to offer in a romantic relationship.
+Until you are aware of the special qualities you would bring to a partnership, you are not likely to find someone who can truly appreciate and compliment those characteristics.

 Before you dive back into the dating pool, spend some time getting reacquainted with yourself, your hobbies, and your passions.
 Think of it as dating yourself; pursue your passions, and reignite that fire in your soul.
-Not only will you be a happier person for it, but that lust for life will make you more attractive to others who share it.
+You will be a happier person, and that lust for life will make you more attractive to others who share it.

 Know what you’re looking for (and what you’re trying to avoid)

 One positive aspect of dating later in life is that you have decades of experience to draw from.
 Before you step back onto the dating scene, take stock of the lessons you’ve learned from past relationships and partners.
 Did your marriage ultimately end because you and your spouse held conflicting philosophies about money, sex, religion, or life in general?
 Is it important to you that your next partner enjoys travel, loves dogs, and exercises regularly?
 Are you hoping to get married at some point in the future, or is a more casual relationship ideal?
-Identifying your top priorities, as well as any red flags you want to steer clear of, can save you a lot of grief and heartbreak down the road.
+Identifying your top priorities and potential red flags can save you a lot of grief and heartbreak down the road.

 Don’t force it

-Once you decide to reenter the dating world, you might feel pressured or anxious to find that special someone as quickly as possible, but don’t let that impulse dictate how you approach others in social situations!
-If you have a one-track mind that is dead set on finding a new lover, you’re going to give off an aura of desperation that can be off-putting or even intimidating to others.
+Once you decide to reenter the dating world, you might feel pressured or anxious to find that special someone as quickly as possible.
+But don’t let that impulse dictate how you approach others in social situations!
+If you have a one-track mind that is dead set on finding a new lover, you’re going to give off an aura of desperation.
+Of course, that can be off-putting or even intimidating to others.
 Going into every interaction with expectations of romance is bound to end in disappointment more often than it will result in a new relationship.
-Instead, be genuine and friendly, and just focus on having a good time when you’re out and about meeting new people.
+Instead, be genuine and friendly.
+Try to focus on having a good time when you’re out and about meeting new people.

 Explore your element

-Even though dating might feel a little strange at first, you don’t always have to leave your comfort zone to meet new people.
+Dating will probably feel a little strange at first.
+However, you don’t necessarily have to leave your comfort zone to meet new people.
 In fact, one of the best ways to meet potential partners is to continue doing the things you love and going to the places where you have the most fun on your own.
-If you’re a big fan of golf, and you meet your next date at the clubhouse bar, you can go into that first date reasonably confident that you and your date have at least one shared hobby to talk about.
-If you love going to museums and art shows, those are perfect venues to mingle, make friends, and possibly practice your flirting game.
-If you’re hoping to have deep, insightful conversations about literature and philosophy in your next relationship, consider joining a book club, attending readings, or taking more trips to the library or local book store.
+Big fan of golf?
+If you meet your next date at the clubhouse bar, you can go into that first date reasonably confident that you’ll have at least one shared hobby to talk about.
+Love going to museums and art shows?
+Those are perfect venues to mingle, make friends, and possibly practice your flirting game!
+Hoping to have deep, insightful conversations about literature and philosophy in your next relationship?
+Consider joining a book club, attending readings, or taking more trips to the library or local book store.

 Hit the gym

 If maintaining your physical fitness is one of your top goals in retirement (as it should be), consider joining a gym or fitness class rather than exercising alone at home.
-Even if you don’t meet your next date in the weight room or while balancing side-by-side on your respective BOSU balls, you’ll still be making an important investment in your physical and mental health.
+Even if you don’t meet your next date in the weight room, you’ll still be making an important investment in your physical and mental health.
 And if you do happen to make a romantic connection while you’re putting in miles on the treadmill, you’ll have a built-in gym buddy to keep you accountable to your fitness goals.